adventurerscodex/adventurerscodex/CONTRIBUTING.md

 Knockout.js for the front end. jQuery for the async networking.
 Bootstrap for the styling.
+Mocha for unittesting
+Karma, Grunt, and Istanbul for measuring code converage.

 What should each module contain?
 ================================